-- the Monthly Fine-scale Catch and Effort Reporting System set out in Conservation Measure 23-04.
+- (ii) the Monthly Fine-scale Catch and Effort Reporting System set out in Conservation Measure 23-04.
 Fine-scale data shall be submitted on a haul-by-haul basis. - 10.
-For the purpose of Conservation Measures 23-07 and 23-04, the target species is Dissostichus eleginoides (any Dissostichus mawsoni caught shall be counted towards the overall catch limit for Dissostichus eleginoides) and 'by-catch species' are defined as any species other than Dissostichus spp. - Data:11.Fine-scale biological data, as required under Conservation Measure 23-05, shall be collected and recorded.
+For the purpose of Conservation Measures 23-07 and 23-04, the target species is Dissostichus eleginoides (any Dissostichus mawsoni caught shall be counted towards the overall catch limit for Dissostichus eleginoides) and 'by-catch species' are defined as any species other than Dissostichus spp. - Data: biological11.Fine-scale biological data, as required under Conservation Measure 23-05, shall be collected and recorded.
 Such data shall be reported in accordance with the CCAMLR Scheme of International Scientific Observation. - Research 12.
 Each vessel participating in this exploratory fishery shall conduct fishery-based research in accordance with the Research Plan and Tagging Program described in Conservation Measure 41-01, Annex 41-01/B and Annex 41-01/C respectively. - 13.
 Toothfish shall be tagged at a rate of at least five fish per tonne green weight caught.
+The tagging rate and the tag-overlap statistic shall be calculated for each research block (paragraph 3).